 Recently I wrote about how important it is to embrace your unique body shape and that, no matter your size or shape, self-confidence is the most important quality to have!
+There’s no harm though in getting plastic surgery if you feel that this will help you gain self-confidence in your body.
+A lot of women do it, thanks to professionals like Dr. Sachin Shridharani who specialise in breast augmentations.
+If you want to change your body to your desired look then go for it.
 If you missed the article, you can read it here.

 The point is – once you know your body shape, you will know